 Molluscum contagiosum is a viral infection that causes a mild skin rash.
 The rash looks like one or more small growths or wart-like bumps (called mollusca) that are usually pink, white, or skin-colored.
 The bumps are usually soft and smooth and may have an indented center.

-Infection with MCV occurs when the virus enters a small break in the skin's surface.
+Infection with MCV happens when the virus enters a small break in the skin's surface.
 Many people who come in contact with the virus have immunity against it, and do not develop any growths.
 For those not resistant to it, growths usually appear 2 to 8 weeks after infection.

 Kids can get molluscum contagiosum in a few different ways.
 It spreads easily, and most commonly, through direct skin-to-skin contact, but kids can get it by touching objects that have the virus on them, such as toys, clothing, towels, and bedding.
-It can also spread in water.
+It also can spread in water.

 Once someone has molluscum contagiosum, it can be spread from one part of the body to another by scratching or rubbing the bumps and then touching another part of the body.

 Molluscum contagiosum also can be spread between sexual partners.

 Because it is a skin infection, the only real sign or symptom of molluscum contagiosum are the small round pink, white, or skin-colored mollusca on the skin.
 These bumps are filled with a white, waxy pus core that contains the virus, and might have a shiny or "pearly" look.

 Each molluscum starts out as a very small spot about the size of a pinhead and grows over several weeks into a larger bump that might become as large as a pea or pencil eraser.
 A tiny dimple (indentation) often develops on the top of each molluscum.